Self-Correcting Text-to-Video Generation with Misalignment Detection and Localized Refinement: Additional Evaluation Details

-\paragraph{T2V-Compbench.} Since \ours{} has strength in compositional generation, we adopt T2V-Compbench~\cite{sun2024t2v} and evaluate three dimensions: spatial relationships, generative numeracy, and consistent attribute binding. `Spatial relationships' requires the model to generate at least two objects while maintaining accurate spatial relationships (\eg{} `to the left of', `to the right of', `above', `below', `in front of') throughout the dynamic video. `Generative numeracy' specifies one or two object types, with quantities ranging from one to eight. `Consistent attribute binding' contains color, shape, and texture attributes among two objects.

-Following \cite{sun2024t2v}, we adopt Video LLM-based metrics for consistent attribute binding and detection-based metrics for spatial Relationships and numeracy.
+\paragraph{T2V-Compbench.} Since \ours{} has strength in compositional generation, we adopt T2V-Compbench~\citep{sun2024t2v} and evaluate three dimensions: spatial relationships, generative numeracy, and consistent attribute binding. `Spatial relationships' requires the model to generate at least two objects while maintaining accurate spatial relationships (\eg{} `to the left of', `to the right of', `above', `below', `in front of') throughout the dynamic video. `Generative numeracy' specifies one or two object types, with quantities ranging from one to eight. `Consistent attribute binding' contains color, shape, and texture attributes among two objects.
+Following \citep{sun2024t2v}, we adopt Video LLM-based metrics for consistent attribute binding and detection-based metrics for spatial Relationships and numeracy.